Have you ever had a faulty car bought on finance?

 Free Check

-Have you had a car on
+Did you own a car on

 If so, you may have